 You will be invited to inspect your vehicle's condition before leaving the pound.

-You will be given details of: the grounds and procedure to make comments to the Council (a 'representation') as to why your vehicle should not have been towed away; and how to appeal to the Parking Adjudicator if the Council disagrees (i.e. your representation is rejected).
+You will be given details of: the grounds and procedure if you wish to dispute the Penalty Charge Notice (a 'representation'), and/or why your vehicle should not have been towed away; and how to appeal to the Parking Adjudicator if the council disagrees and your representation is rejected.